bbalganjjm/natural_js/docs/v2/grid.md

 | `data-options="path"` | Select | Finds the row-local array of option objects, separate from the selected `data-field`. |
 | `data-option-label="path"`, `data-option-value="path"` | Select with `data-options` | Read each option's label and raw scalar value. |

 Field and option paths reject array indices, expressions, prototype keys, and empty segments.
-The Grid compiles field descriptors once, caches clone element references, and updates only fields whose raw values change.
+The Grid compiles field descriptors once, keeps element references only for currently displayed clones, and updates their fields when raw values change.
 A nested field edit copies the affected object path and calls `Rows.set` for its top-level field.[^grid][^path]

 # Methods